Hakesh/p1-sherpa-finder/README.md

 # Sherpa Finder

-Sherpa Finder is a fictional website targeting both new and existing players in the video game Destiny who want to get help getting into and learning Raid content in the game.
-The website gives information about what we do, why we do it, how we help and a sign up form to let the players interested in getting our help to contact us.
+Sherpa Finder is a fictional website targeting both new and existing players in the video game Destiny who want help getting into and learning Raid content in the game.
+The website gives information about what we do, why we do it, how we help and a sign up form to let the players interested in getting our help reach out and sign up to our Sherpa Raids.

 It's one single scrollable website that has been designed to be responsive and usable on a wide range of devices and resolutions.